Throttle (film): Plot

 The truck's driver is willing to kill anybody who gets in the way of their goal.
 Tom realizes that he must outwit his pursuer and escape the garage while trying to figure out who wants him dead before it is too late.
 The driver realizes that Tom is on top of the car and bucks him into another car, before ramming it into the wall.

-Tom manages to flee and discover a repo man who also sees him as a threat, since he is really a carjacker.
+Tom manages to flee and discovers a repo man who also sees him as a threat, since he is really a carjacker.
 The repo man attempts to attack him, but he is thrown onto construction equipment and is impaled on nails.
 Tom believes the man is the driver, but he was actually the only man who could help him.
 The carjacker shoots his pistol empty and attempts to tell Tom how he can start the car but he dies before he can get the information out.
-Tom takes the empty pistol and some other tools and the path of the oncoming truck and hides in a parked car, which he breaks into using some tools.
+Tom takes the empty pistol and some other tools and hides in a parked car, which he breaks into using the tools.
 He then sees Victor, the other security guard who knows his would-be mistress, Rebecca and appears to have a grudge against him.
 Victor sees the damage and attempts to arrest him, but Tom threatens him, right before Victor is mowed down by the truck.
 Tom flees and is nearly crushed behind a wall by the truck.

 A paranoid and terrified Tom realizes anybody could be a suspect.
 He escapes and manages to call Eddie on Victor's walkie talkie.
-He hears a loud crash and the line goes dead, leading him to believe that Eddie has too been killed.
-He steals a gun from his boss's car and finds his boss, who has been stabbed and tells him that his wife never went through with the affair, which she had no part in.
+He hears a loud crash and the line goes dead, leading him to believe that Eddie too has been killed.
+He steals a gun from his boss's car and finds his boss, who has been stabbed and tells him that his wife never went through with the affair.
 He dies right as he tells Tom that he has made sure that he will not be leaving the garage alive.
 A suspenseful game of cat and mouse ensues as the huge truck chases him through the garage's levels.
 Tom continues to hide and flee from the truck, before eventually hiding under the truck, which backs into his leg, pinning him to the ground.